-There are tons of alternatives that will keep you just as fit, such as watching fitness videos on YouTube, running, swimming, playing sports and yoga – all of which can generally be done much cheaper than through paying a gym membership!
+There are tons of alternatives that will keep you just as fit, such as watching fitness videos on YouTube, running, swimming, playing sports, and yoga – all of which can generally be done much cheaper than through paying for a gym membership!

-If you’re not using the gym as much as you should but you don’t want to give it up, then look for a pay as you go alternative which is likely to be much more cost effective.
+If you’re not using the gym as much as you should but you don’t want to give it up, then look for a pay-as-you-go alternative that is likely to be much more cost effective.

 Recycle Old Cell Phones

 People change cell phones these days like they’re changing their socks!